 This pumpkin soup recipe is a great way to balance out any sweet indulgences you may have this Halloween.
 Remember, life is all about balance and enjoying yourself!
-By being mindful of your eating habits and having strategies to help avoid overeating, you can have a ghoulishly good time — without feeling sick afterwards!
+By being mindful of your eating habits you can have a ghoulishly good time and keep on track with your health goals.
 If you’re looking for some healthier sweet options, be sure to check out our spook-tacular chocolate chip muffins too.

 What other Halloween-themed healthy meals do you like to make at this time of year?
 Let us know in the comments below!

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.